PH-STAT: Topological Distance

 where $b_{(i)}^j$ is the $i$-th smallest birth values in persistent diagram $P_j$.
 The 2-Wasserstein distance between the 1D persistent diagrams for graph filtration is given by

 where $d_{(i)}^j$ is the $i$-th smallest death values in persistent diagram $P_j$. \end{theorem}

-In this study, we will simply use the combined 0D and 1D topological distance $\mathcal{D} = \mathcal{D}_0 + \mathcal{D}_1$ for inference and clustering.
+Here, we will simply use the combined 0D and 1D topological distance $\mathcal{D} = \mathcal{D}_0 + \mathcal{D}_1$ for inference and clustering.
 For collection of graphs {\tt con\_i} and {\tt con\_j}, the pairwise Wasserstein distance between graphs is computed as

 Each entry of {\tt lossMtx} stores 0D, 1D and combined topological distances.